 September 22, 2021

-This book examines the detrimental impact of illicit financial flows on South Africa’s development, political economy and transformation in the twenty-first century.
-Over the years, illicit financial flows have led to the systematic looting and channelling away of South African resources, yet it ...
+This book examines the detrimental impact of illicit financial flows on South Africa’s development, political economy, and transformation in the 21st century.
+Over the years, illicit financial flows have led to the systematic looting and channelling away of South African resources, yet they are ...

 By Kalu Ogbaa